mulllhausen/secure-links/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Gives you a new shortcode to that makes download-links secure on a per-user basis.
+Gives you a new shortcode that makes download-links secure on a per-user basis.

 == Description ==